PangeAI/SCINS/README.md

 scins_str = scins.generic_scaffold_mol_to_scins(generic_scaffold)
 ```

-Originally, I proposed using an edited version of the function in rdkit (below), but because it is not tested well,
+Originally, I proposed using an edited version of the function in rdkit (below), but if you'd rather relying on rdkit for the task of getting the scaffold,
-I think the above is better - essentially making things generic first avoids complications due to bond orders.
+I think the above is better - essentially making the molecule generic first avoids complications due to bond orders.

 ```python
 scaffold = scins.GetScaffoldForMol_edited(mol)